open-spaced-repetition/fsrs4anki/README.md

 | [autoLapseNewInterval](https://ankiweb.net/shared/info/372281481) |No❌|The `New Interval` doesn't affect the interval given by FSRS.
 So, you won't benefit from using this add-on.|
 | [Straight Reward](https://ankiweb.net/shared/info/957961234) |No❌|The `Ease Factor` doesn't affect the interval given by FSRS.
 So, you won't benefit from using this add-on.|

-Let me know via [issues](https://github.com/open-spaced-repetition/fsrs4anki/issues) if I miss any add-ons.
+Let me know via [issues](https://github.com/open-spaced-repetition/fsrs4anki/issues) if you want me to check compatibility between FSRS and some add-on.

 # Contribute